raspberrypilearning/3D-scene/en/step_7.md

 Look at the example below.
 The `speed`{:class="block3variables"} variable controls how fast the snowman moves, `size`{:class="block3variables"} controls the size of the snowflake, and `pitch`{:class="block3variables"} controls the pitch of the music that is playing:

+<mark>Fab trees.
+Can we either use an existing Scratch backdrop as-is or one that they could easily create.
+Looks like they would need to delete the trees from Winter for this?</mark>

 **Winter scene**: [See inside](https://scratch.mit.edu/projects/451563340/editor){:target="_blank"}

 <div class="scratch-preview">